‘Riverdale’ Spoilers: EP Teases More Twincest Between Cheryl And Jason Blossoms

 During a game of Secrets and Sins in the most recent episode of Riverdale, “Chapter Ten: The Lost Weekend,” Cheryl revealed that Veronica’s (Camilla Mendes) father owned the drive-in theater land.
 Not one to turn the other cheek, Veronica fired back and accused Cheryl of twincest and ultimately killing Jason because she was jealous of his budding romance with Polly.

-Back in March, Riverdale‘s Roberto Aguirre-Sacasa told Entertainment Weekly to look out for episode 10 hinting that the twincest rumor will finally be addressed head-on.
+Back in March, Riverdale’s Roberto Aguirre-Sacasa told Entertainment Weekly to look out for Episode 10, hinting that the twincest rumor will finally be addressed head-on.

 “That theme, from that point forward, is developed in a very, very real creepy way.
 But maybe not in the way you expect,” he explained.